- Those living in predominantly Black neighborhoods pay 30% more for car insurance on average.

 - Road conditions (potholes and dangerous intersections can be treacherous)

 Based on these factors, you can see how minority communities can be targeted for higher rates.
 You’ll find many are impoverished and struggle with poor road conditions, high population densities, and high unemployment.

 But why are insurance companies charging minorities significantly more than non-minorities?
 Is it truly because of high population density and other similar factors present in prominently Black neighborhoods, or that minorities have worse driving records and pose a higher risk to the auto insurance provider?
 This would make sense if data didn’t reveal otherwise.

-In the report mentioned earlier, we find that in Illinois, 33 out of 34 auto insurers charge at least 10% more for safe drivers in minority ZIP codes than in risky white ZIP codes.
+In the at least 10% more for safe drivers in minority ZIP codes than in risky white ZIP codes.
 In a study by the Consumer Federation of America, it shows that in the densest urban centers, predominantly Black areas are charged 60% more than those in mostly white areas with equal density.
 It also reveals that good drivers living in minority neighborhoods are being charged a stunning 70% more than those in white ZIP codes.